 Will this work?
 Will anyone use Chrome if it cannot block ads?
 Will Apple enable deep ad-blocking in Safari and host free user-generated videos to put a bullet in YouTube?
 Yeah, they will.
 I doubt that Apple will kill Google -- but I have no doubt that they will try and I have serious doubts that this week's campaign of moral pleading launched by Google will do anything but make them look pathetic.

-A few years ago, a reported noted Google's dependence advertising revenue and asked then CEO Eric Schmidt whether Google was "one-trick pony".
-"Yes" Schmidt responded, "but it's a very good trick".
-With Apple now exposing Google to a bit of full-contact capitalism, we will soon know whether or not Google can learn new tricks.
+A few years ago, Oracle CEO Larry Ellison called Google a "one trick pony", adding "but it's a hell of a trick".
+With Apple now exposing Google to a bit of full-contact capitalism, we will soon know how many new tricks Google can learn.

 Cities around the world have declared their intent to become "the next Silicon Valley".
 New York's Silicon Alley, Austin's Silicon Hills, Portland's Silicon Forest, London's Silicon Square, New Zealand's Silicon Welly, Louisiana's Silicon Bayou, Israel's Silicon Wadi, Scotland's Silicon Glen, and Kenya's Silicon Savannah testify to the power of this idea.
 Promoters have even resorted to puns or worse, e.g., Santiago s Chilecon Valley, Philadelphia's Philicon Valley, and (you cannot make this up) Cape Cod's Silicon Sandbar.